bsebhat/bsebhat.github.io/content/labs/lab-01-arch-linux-vm-template/03-post-install-configuration.md

 If I changed this while the VM was running, I would still need to shut the VM down for the changes to be applied.

 #### Add New Filesystem Device To VM
 Next, I click the "Add Hardware" button to add a filesystem.
-For the `Driver:`, I use `virtiofs`.
+For the `Driver:`, I select [virtiofs](https://libvirt.org/kbase/virtiofs.html).
 The `Source path:` I select the folder on my host computer that I want to share.
 I've already created it in my home directory, called "Shared".
 I click the `Browse..` button and then the `Browse Local` button and select the folder.
 In the `Target path:` I enter a name for the filesystem that I'll use in the VM, "mount_shared".
 ![post-install-configuration-03](../post-install-configuration-03.png)

 #### Mount Shared Folder In VM